An Empirical Assessment of Security Risks of Global Android Banking Apps: Related Work

-\textbf{Demographic Analysis of Banking Apps.} Castle et al.~\cite{castle2016let} conducted a manual analysis of 197 Android apps and interviewed 7 app developers across developing countries (Africa and South America).
+\textbf{Global analysis of banking apps.} Castle et al.~\cite{castle2016let} conducted a manual analysis of 197 Android apps and interviewed 7 app developers across developing countries (Africa and South America).
 They divided 13 hypothetical attacks into 5 categories and concluded that realistic concerns are on SMS interceptions, server attacks, MITM attacks, unauthorized access, etc. Lebeck et al.~\cite{Lebeck2015} summarized \weaknesses of mobile money apps in developing economies, and combined existing techniques (\eg, cryptocurrencies) to achieve security and functionality goals.
-Parasa et al.~\cite{parasa2016mobile} studied 9 mostly-used mobile money apps across 9 Australasian countries, and reported the \weaknesses in authentication, data integrity, poor protocol implementation, malfunction, and overlooked attack vectors.
+Parasa et al.~\cite{parasa2016mobile} studied 9 mostly-used mobile money apps across 9 Australasian countries, and reported the security \weaknesses in authentication, data integrity, poor protocol implementation, malfunction, and overlooked attack vectors.
 They reported that the apps from comparatively developed countries (\eg, \textsc{AliPay}, \textsc{Osaifu-Keitai}) also have \weaknesses.
 Besides, Taylor et al.~\cite{taylor2017longitudinal} adopted two off-the-shelf tools to roughly scan the apps that are labeled as finance from Google Play Store.
 All these prior work adopts small-scale analysis or is taken by survey, while our results are obtained in an automated and largest-scale fashion, which have not been systematically scrutinized before.
+Besides, Chen et al.~\cite{chen2018mobile} focused on studying the details of issue-reporting and issue-patching lifecycle based on the results of weakness detection tools like \ausera~\cite{chen2018ausera}.
+It unveils gaps between the industry and academia regarding the inconsistent understanding of reported issues and responsibilities.
+However, in this paper, we propose a comprehensive taxonomy of data-related security weaknesses for banking apps, and propose a detection approach based on the taxonomy.
+Using \ausera, we conducted experiments to identify security weaknesses and investigate the overall ecosystem of global banking apps from multiple aspects.